-International Day of Zero Tolerance to female genital mutilation (FGM) took place this weekend, 13 months after the first FGM conviction in Ireland.
-Somali-born Irish citizen Ifrah Ahmed is one of the world’s leading activists against gender-based violence and we're re-sharing her remarkable story to honour it.
+To mark #IWD2021, A Girl From Mogadishu has been released online.
+It recounts the remarkable story of Somali-born Irish citizen Ifrah Ahmed, one of the world’s leading activists against gender-based violence, and we're re-sharing her remarkable story to honour it.

 A Girl from Mogadishu details her remarkable journey as she lobbies to eradicate female genital mutilation.
 Prior to its release in Irish Cinemas, Jennifer McShane spoke to the film’s writer/ director Mary McGuckian about the making of the film and the power of female testimony.